PozoleVerde/Project_Euler_Solutions/README.md

 DESCRIPTION:

-  These are my attempts at solving project Euler problems.
+\tThese are my attempts at solving project Euler problems.

 RUNNING IT:
   Ubuntu 17.10: